Mike and Lori, weren’t sure if their current investments would give them enough to fund the dream retirement they were hoping for in 10-years.

 An Investment Strategy That Made Everyone Happy

 They came to Buttonwood, wanting safety and growth over the next 10-years, which at first seemed conflicting.
-But their goal was clear: We needed to implement a combined cash-flow, tax, insurance and investment strategy, fine-tuning their goals and their attitude towards risk.
-We had an answer for them that we call, the Bucket Approach.
+But their goal was clear for us: We needed to implement a combined cash-flow, tax, insurance and investment strategy that would have the flexibility to absorb market risk.
+Our answer: The Bucket Approach.